 Make sure you are not encountering any hardware conflicts by viewing Device Manager for errors.

-New drivers can also cause this issue, if you have recently performed any hardware driver updates you may wish to try an earlier version of the drivers.
-Additional information and help with computer drivers can be found on our drivers page.
+Hardware drivers can also cause this issue.
+If you have recently installed new hardware drivers, you may want to try an earlier version of those drivers.
+Additional information and help with computer drivers is available on our drivers page.

-If you have updated drivers and removed any hardware that could be causing this issue and continue to experience random reboots, it's possible that the memory is bad in the computer.
+If you updated drivers and removed any newly added hardware and the random reboots continue to occur, the computer memory is bad.

-Computer viruses such as the blaster virus are written to reboot your computer without warning.
-Usually these viruses will make the computer reboot ever 5, 10, 15 or 30 minutes after the computer has booted.
+Some computer viruses, such as the blaster virus, are designed to reboot your computer without warning.
+Usually, these viruses make the computer reboot every 5, 10, 15, or 30 minutes after the computer has boot.

-Many computer today are designed to turn off or automatically reboot if the computer, processor, or other device in your computer gets to hot.
-If you have heard any abnormal noises coming from your computer recently such as a high squealing this could indicate a fan may be failing in your computer.
+Most computers today are designed to turn off or automatically reboot if the computer processor, video card, or other devices in the computer get too hot.
+If you have heard any abnormal noises coming from your computer recently, it could be a sign of a failing fan, which can cause hardware components to overheat.

-First, verify the fan on the power supply is working by examining the back of the computer and seeing if the fan is moving and moving smoothly.
-For all other fans in the computer you will need to either open the computer and verify all fans are working, e.g. processor fan and case fan.
+First, verify the fan on the power supply is working by examining the back of the computer.
+Check if the fan is moving, moving fast, and moving smoothly (e.g., not wobbling or scraping against the insides of the power supply).
+For all other fans in the computer, you need to open the computer and verify all fans are working (e.g., processor fan, video card fan, and case fans).

-If after following each of the above recommendations your computer still continues to reboot it is likely that you are experiencing a Microsoft Windows operating system related issue that cannot be explained.
-To help make sure this is the case try the below steps.
+If, after following the recommendations above, your computer continues to reboot, you're likely experiencing an issue with the Microsoft Windows operating system.
+To help determine if this is the case, try the steps below.

-- Reboot the computer and enter CMOS setup as the computer is booting.
+- Reboot the computer and enter BIOS setup when the computer begins to boot up.

-- After you have loaded the computer in CMOS setup let the computer sit.
+- After you have loaded the computer into the BIOS setup, let the computer idle for a few minutes.